-Dr Genuis conforms what many of us living with these symptoms already know- that many, if not most doctors do not believe that this constellation of symptoms is caused by physiological illness, but rather is a psychiatric somatic illness requiring anti-depressants for therapy.
+Dr Genuis confirms what many of us living with these symptoms already know- that many, if not most doctors do not believe that this constellation of symptoms is caused by physiological illness, but rather is a psychiatric somatic illness requiring anti-depressants for therapy.
 In his attempts to uncover a common physiological explanation, he says "A foray into the recesses of the scientific literature reveals discussion of a condition called sensitivity-related illness (SRI), with description of a credible causal mechanism to account for much of the emerging pandemic of multisystem health problems.
 This condition results when toxicant accrual within the human organism— typically from exposure to adverse chemicals—induces a state of immune dysregulation and hypersensitivity resulting in physiological disruption within various organ systems.
 The pathogenesis relates to an intriguing phenomenon called toxicant-induced loss of tolerance, a finding that represents a considerable advance in medical science pertaining to the origins and mechanisms of disease."

 It seems that more and more doctors and researchers have begun paying attention to the co-morbidity of diseases and symptoms such as Mast Cell Disease (MCAD), Eosinophilic diseases (EGIDs and HES), other digestive disorders and symptoms, allergy and other forms of atopy such as eczema, migraines and other headaches, Ehlers-Danlos Syndrome (EDS) and other joint and connective tissue symptoms and disorders, psychiatric symptoms such as ADHD, OCD, panic disorders, and anxiety, neurological and neurodevelopmental disorders including autism and seizures, as well as many others.
 In particular, the three disorders of EDS, MCAS, and Dysautonomia (usually POTS) occur together so often that they are sometimes referred to as "the trifecta".